sparkflows/sparkflows-docs/docs/tutorials/data-cleaning/convert-to-timestamp.rst

 Below is the workflow.
 It does the following:

-* Reads data from a sample data file.
+* Reads data from a sample dataset file.
 * Print sample data.
 * Convert sample string to timestamp.
 * Print the expected result.